Connecticut Boy Dies in Fatal Accident and Driver is Charged

 Upon a preliminary investigation, authorities determined that the driver was operating under the influence.
 An arrest warrant was issued for the driver who eventually turned himself in and is being held on a $50,000 bond.
 He was charged with second-degree manslaughter.
 He was also charged with driving a motorcycle without a license and speeding.

 A fatal accident can cause emotional turmoil for family members who are left behind.
 The surviving family of the deceased child is undoubtedly grieving their untimely and sudden loss.
 In addition to legal troubles for the driver, the boy's family may have legal recourse to recoup damages.
 The family may decide to file a wrongful death claim against the driver, and the civil court system in Connecticut may award damages if evidence demonstrates the driver of the motorcycle acted with negligence that resulted in death.
+For help with such a claim, a personal injury attorney may be of assistance.

 Source: NBC Connecticut, "Man Charged in Crash That Killed Boy", Ari Mason, Abbey Niezgoda, April 14, 2014